GabrielBrotas/GabrielBrotas/README.md

 ### Hi there, Welcome to my profile 👋
-  I'm a software engineer who enjoys using my experience and skills to help teams and companies to achieve outstanding results using code and passion about the best web & mobile development technologies. <br/> Always looking for improvement.
+  I'm a software engineer who enjoys using my experience and skills to help teams and companies achieve great results using code and a passion for the best technologies. <br/>
+  Always looking for improvement.
   <br/> <br/>
   In my repositories you'll going to find projects using: <br/>